Skip to main content

 Allow VoiceOver To Be Controlled

-For VoiceOver to be controlled by AppleScript the following needs to be run:
+To allow VoiceOver to be controlled by AppleScript the /private/var/db/Accessibility/.VoiceOverAppleScriptEnabled file needs to exist and contain the character a.

 # Create VoiceOver database file specifying automation is enabled